-For the Emulex HBA StorPort driver, accept the default settings and set topology to 1 (1=F_Port Fabric).
+For the Emulex Change the Emulex card setting

+Link TimeOut The default is 30, change it to 8 Accept all other default settings and set topology to 1 (1=F_Port Fabric).

 Configuring the Microsoft Hyper-V operating system

 You must configure the Microsoft Hyper-V operating system and the guest operating system before you can use hosts running the Microsoft Hyper-V operating system with the SAN Volume Controller.